raodilip/RecipeSearch/README.md

 ## Key Features

 - RESTful APIs for managing and generating recipes.
+- This project uses Spring Cache to handle the caching layer.
 - Swagger integration for API documentation.
 - Separation of frontend (React) and backend (Spring Boot) services.
 - Docker support for easy containerization and deployment.